nutchanonj/nutchanonj.github.io/pages/11_digital_ic_design/one_bit_serial_adder/one_bit_serial_adder.md

 The values of s and c(out) are as expected, so we can use this Verilog file to design our circuit.

-The schematic of this circuit is also synthesized by Xilinx Vivado 2022.2 as in this picture below.
+The schematic of this circuit is also synthesized by Xilinx Vivado 2022.2, as shown in the picture below.

 ![Generated circuit](circuit_gened.png)